 Maths at St Peter & St Pauls

-At St Peter & St Paul’s School, we provide enriching experiences to engage learners and in designing and developing our curriculum we have taken into consideration:
+In our maths lessons we provide enriching experiences to engage learners.
+In developing our curriculum we have taken into consideration:

 Cognitive Psychology – an understanding of how children learn and remember.

 The Characteristics of Effective learning – enabling children to develop self-awareness, self-esteem and critical thinking skills.

 Communication: Speaking and listening lies at the heart of our curriculum.
 We believe that all pupils should be able to express themselves clearly for a range of purposes.
 We model and teach the verbal reasoning and questioning required for developing mastery in thinking about mathematics.

 The National Curriculum provides a framework for mathematics, but the school is aware of the need for flexibility and creativity in teaching and learning styles in response to the needs of individual children.
 The emphasis in the National Curriculum is to ensure that all children become fluent in using the number system, are able to reason and explain mathematically, and that they can solve problems using applied maths knowledge.